 I have a ton of resources available to help you on your quest:

 - Sign up for my weekly watchlist here.

 - Join Daily Income Trader for daily workshops and pro-level resources!

 As you can see, Robinhood has some pros and cons just like any other broker or platform.
 It’s up to you to find your strategy, then find a broker and platform that fits your needs.

 If you want to try a more advanced platform, check out StocksToTrade.
 It’s a platform built by traders for traders and it has a TON of tools and resources that will make even the most experienced traders happy.

-We just added our brand-new Breaking News chat feature — and traders are in LOVE with this feature.
+The Breaking News Chat alert service can be added to its already-powerful offerings — and traders are in LOVE with it.
 See how two skilled stock market pros can help you find the news with the most potential to move stocks.

 Have you used Robinhood to trade penny stocks?
 I’d love to hear about your experience.
 Leave a comment below!